How to leverage Twitter to help your business grow

-I thought I’d share a few of my thoughts how to use Twitter to help your business grow.
-The deadline was actually almost 12 hours ago, but I have been writing this on and off today, and just now have the change to publish it.
+I thought I’d share a few of my thoughts on how to use Twitter to help your business grow.

 GIVE, WITHOUT ASKING WHAT YOU CAN GET